Beatrice de Leon presented the history of Mercedes Texas from the earliest of times to the middle of the 1900s.

 She also talked about the early Spanish explorers and how Alonso de Leon made his first entries into what is now Texas and also about the migration of Native Americans into South Texas due to the pressures by white settlers up north.

 A point that I really liked is that she pointed out to attendees, was that Mercedes Texas was not formed in a vacuum and contrary to Anglo beliefs, the Rio Grande valley was not desolate and was not a frontier.
 It had already been settled for over one hundred years by the Spanish and earlier to that by Native Americans.

-Then thsi land cmae under the rule of texas and then the United States.
-Beatrice points out that then the railroad came and along with irrigation it transformed the landscape and the economy of south Texas.
+Then this land came under the rule of texas and then the United States.
+Beatrice points out that then the railroad came and along with irrigation it transformed the landscape and the economy of South Texas.

-The presentation included a ton of pictures of local families and business men.
-Photos of natural disasters where included.
+The presentation included a ton of pictures of local families and businessmen.
+Photos of natural disasters were included.
 Overall it is an awesome presentation that I highly recommend it to anyone that has links to Mercedes Texas or for a matter of fact to the Rio Grande Valley.

 Not a Member Yet?

 Don't worry, join Las Villas del Norte today and you can watch this presentation online today, plus many more.
-You will also get our printed book "Las Villas del Norte, The 1757 Censuses of Laredo, Dolores, Revilla, Mier, Camargo, and Reynosa", plus the e-version of our 2016 Journal, including a ton of other great resources to help you in your genealogy.
+You will also get our eBook "Las Villas del Norte, The 1757 Censuses of Laredo, Dolores, Revilla, Mier, Camargo, and Reynosa", plus the e-version of our Journals, including a ton of other great resources to help you in your genealogy.